 IUE utilized two spectrographs to cover long and short wavelengths; each could send its spectra to one of two cameras, denoted primary and redundant.
-Because the short-wavelength redundant camera did not function well and was never fully calibrated, no NEWSIPS data are available for that configuration (Massa and Fitzpatrick, 2000).
-Hence the available ble NEWSIPS datasets fall into one of the following categories: shortwavelength primary-camera (SWP) spectra covering 1150 Å $< \lambda < 1975$ Å; long-wavelength primary-camera (LWP) spectra covering 1910 Å $< \lambda <$ 3300 Å; and long-wavelength redundant-camera (LWR) spectra covering 1860 Å $< \lambda < 3300$ Å. We have not used data from the LWR camera, as the necessary corrections for these files currently cannot be performed (details below).
+Because the short-wavelength redundant camera did not function well and was never fully calibrated, no NEWSIPS data are available for that configuration (?).
+Hence the available NEWSIPS datasets fall into one of the following categories: short-wavelength primary-camera (SWP) spectra covering 1150 Å $< \lambda < 1975$ Å; long-wavelength primary-camera (LWP) spectra covering 1910 Å $< \lambda < 3300$ Å; and long-wavelength redundant-camera (LWR) spectra covering 1860 Å $< \lambda < 3300$ Å. We have not used data from the LWR camera, as the necessary corrections for these files currently cannot be performed (details below).